mbrukman/why-svelte/readme.md

 and Svelte is a tool that delivers.
 By default, Svelte websites are fast and lightweight.
 As a tool, it’s powerful, flexible, and beautifully designed.
+Its compiler architecture unlocks broad powers ripe for further exploration.
 Making things with Svelte feels fun and streamlined.
 Let’s walk through the details.